-At first I wasn’t sure who was doing the asking or why it was important but I tend to be an obedient scribe.
+At first, I wasn’t sure who was asking or why it was important, but I tend to be an obedient scribe.
 So, I went along with the exercise.

 Then, I realized it was the writer in me doing the asking.
 “Gasp”

 I’ve tried to convince myself that I’m no writer.
 A journalist, yes; a writer?
 No way.

 A journalist simply gossips about stuff that matters… but to make up a story, a 90,000-word story?
 Oh, I don’t think so.
 OK, maybe 1 story, but it’s the 2nd novel that makes a writer a novelist.

 it’s the 2nd novel, that makes a writer, a novelist.

 At night or whenever it’s quiet, the writer screaming to be heard.
 She is the one who convinces me to work on a manuscript I can’t see myself completing.

 And since I can be stubborn, she whispers to me to do these exercises that masquerade as…

 In the books I’ve read, I always notice when the novelist pays deference to the time by painting the scene with clues – such as style and fashion, I find it’s the quickest way to draw me, the reader, into the story.
 Sometimes, the outfit’s description sets the story’s

 It may be a part of a sentence in 90k words, but even the description of an outfit sets the mood.